How we assess our children

 Again, teachers are constantly assessing the children throughout the math sessions and when marking.
 Teachers will identify groups or individuals who require additional support or stretch and challenge and give verbal feedback, interventions or challenge tasks accordingly.

-All children complete a mini-assessment once a week called ‘Can You Still…?’ to assess fluency and quick recall of skills previously taught to ensure they remember their learning.
-These activities are adapted to suit each class and ability.
-Analysis of these assessments is then used to inform future planning and interventions.
+All children take part in a daily ‘Can You Still…?’ session at the start of maths to assess fluency and quick recall skills previously taught.
+These activities are adapted to suit each class and ability and are then used to inform future planning and interventions.
+Key fact assessment is important to support fluency.
+Children take part in daily times table practise at the start of their maths lessons.

-Children will also complete a termly test paper (PUMA) which provides an accurate indication (alongside teacher assessment) of whether they are working at the expected level, above or below.
+Children will also complete a termly test paper (NTS) which provides an accurate indication (alongside teacher assessment) of whether they are working at the expected level, above or below.
 These tests involve arithmetic and reasoning questions specific to the National Curriculum expectations for each year group.